 Antimicrobial resistance has been widely highlighted as one of the most urgent problems of our time.
 Alongside the medical profession, livestock farming has a part to play in slowing the speed at which resistant microorganisms develop.

-However, further ambitious targets have now been set for every major livestock sector with the aim of continuing this reduction1.
-Vaccination has always played a role in modern livestock farming by helping to control infectious disease, and by doing so has the scope to help the industry meet its targets.
+Vaccination has always played a role in modern livestock farming by helping to control infectious disease, and by doing so reduce the need for treatment.

-Our whitepaper Time to Vaccinate – Looking Beyond Antibiotics explores the potential for vaccination to reduce the spread of infectious disease, therefore reducing the need for antimicrobial use, and identifies the opportunities to raise vaccination rates across the cattle, sheep and pig industries.
+Our white paper Time to Vaccinate – Looking Beyond Antibiotics explores the potential for vaccination to reduce the spread of infectious disease, therefore reducing the need for antibiotic use, and identifies the opportunities to raise vaccination rates across the cattle, sheep and pig industries.

 Time to Vaccinate emphasises that there should be a focus on controlling infectious diseases through proactive and robust prevention programmes in which vaccines play a crucial role.
 Through the campaign, we hope that farmers and their veterinary surgeons feel empowered to make informed decisions about vaccination as part of their overall animal health plans.